totodudu75004/qtgui/tuto/new_window/NewWindows.md

     public slots:
     void tpw_show();

 has been added.
-This function is declared as a slot so we can show the new window after an given even using the signal/slot methode.
+This function is declared as a slot so we can show the new window after an given event using the signal/slot methode.

 In mainwindow.cpp the constructor of the class must be modified by adding the defaut class tcpparameterwindow pointor (here as a null pointor) -> tpw(nullptr):